IsaacFinkbeiner/Isaac-Fink/README.md

 # Poem
-Roses are red
+Roses are red,
-Violets are blue
+Violets are blue,
-I like GitHub
+I like GitHub,
 How about you